mairabay/FindWellandInacessibleSupermarkets/README.md

 The Talend job can be compiled into an OSGi Bundle (https://en.wikipedia.org/wiki/OSGi) and deployed in Talend's Runtime container (a web container based on Apache Karaf: https://karaf.apache.org).
 This will make the job available to other applications as a RESTful web service, returning a JSON file with the resulting inaccessible supermarkets.

-The application is currently configured to be available on the root URL.
-When running locally, the resulting JSON can be seen via browser request to http://localhost:8088/ (provided the "RESTService" job is running in Talend ESB or the "RESTService-0.1.jar" is deployed on a local container).
+The application is currently configured to be available on the follwing URL: "/getWellandInacessibleSupermarkets" .
+When running locally, the resulting JSON can be seen via browser request to http://localhost:8088/getWellandInacessibleSupermarkets (provided the "RESTService" job is running in Talend ESB or the "RESTService-0.1.jar" is deployed on a local container).

 Talend's Runtime container comes with the ESB installation .zip file (see link in the Technology section above).